mzazon/awesome-cloud-projects/gcp/real-time-iot-data-processing-iot-core-dataprep/real-time-iot-data-processing-iot-core-dataprep.md

    echo "   4.
 Configure output to BigQuery table: ${BIGQUERY_DATASET}.${BIGQUERY_TABLE}"
    ```

    The sample data file demonstrates common IoT data quality issues including missing values and outliers that Dataprep will automatically detect.
-In the Dataprep console, users can visually build transformation flows that handle these issues and prepare clean data for analytics.
+In the Dataprep console, users can visually build transformation flows that handle these issues and prepare clean data for analytics, leveraging machine learning suggestions to identify optimal cleaning strategies.

 7. **Start IoT Data Simulation**:

    Running the IoT simulator creates realistic sensor data streams that flow through the entire pipeline, demonstrating how Cloud IoT Core handles device authentication and message routing.
-The simulated data includes various data quality scenarios that trigger Dataprep's automatic cleansing capabilities.
+The simulated data includes various data quality scenarios that trigger Dataprep's automatic cleansing capabilities, providing a comprehensive test of the pipeline's ability to handle real-world data challenges.

    ```bash
    # Run the IoT device simulator